faithadewuyi/100-html-css-and-js-projects-for-beginners/README.md

    After making changes, commit them, and push to your forked repository.
 Finally, create a pull request to contribute your changes back to the main repository.

 ## Project List

-### Project 1: Whiplash Company Website
-Project Description:
+All Project Briefs or Requirements are in specific project folders in the README.md Participants are free to create different variations of the project Briefs.

 Each project folder contains its own README file with detailed instructions and specifications.

+1. Project 1: Technical Foxtrot Company Website
+2. Project 2: Art

 ## Contributing